eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

 Transforms a source string on basis of the regular expression (regex) search pattern to a defined result string.

-The simplest regex is in the form `<regex>` and transforms the input string on basis of the regex patern to a result string.
+The simplest regex is in the form `<regex>` and transforms the input string on basis of the regex pattern to a result string.
-A full regex is in the form `s/<regex>/<result>/g` whereat the delimiter `s` and the regex flag `g` have special meaning.
+A full regex is in the form `s/<regex>/<result>/g` whereat the delimiter `s` and the regex flag `g` have a special meaning.

 The regular expression in the format `s/<regex>/result/g`, replaces all occurrences of `<regex>` in the source string with `result`.
 The regular expression in the format `s/<regex>/result/` (without `g`), replaces the first occurrence of `<regex>` in the source string with `result`.

 If the regular expression contains a [capture group](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#cg), it returns the captured string.
+Multiple capture groups can be used to retrieve multiple strings and can be combined as defined in the substitution.

-The regular expression in this case is further restricted to isolate a complete line by adding `^` to the beginning and `$` to the end.
+A search pattern can be restricted to only be isolated when it beginns at a point by adding `^` to the beginning of a pattern or to only match when it ends at a a point by adding `$` at the end of the pattern.

-The special characters `\.[]{}()*+-?^$|` have to be escaped when they should be used as literal character.
+The special characters `\.[]{}()*+-?^$|` have to be escaped when they should be used as literal characters.

 ## Examples